Purple Datura, Devil’s Trumpet, Horn of Plenty, Downy Thorn Apple

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING.

 I had three Datura metel plants grown from seed in the spring of 2009.
 I kept them in pots until I gave them away when I moved to Missouri in February 2013.
 I didn’t realize it, but the Jimson Weed growing in the pasture is also a Datura (Datura stramonium), also known as Loco Weed.
 Different species of Datura grow in many parts of the world…

-I must admit, for such a poison plant, the flowers are incredible.
-Funny thing is that I didn’t have to keep them in pots at all.
+I must admit, for such a poisonous plant, the flowers are incredible.
+The funny thing is that I didn’t have to keep them in pots at all.
 They are probably a perennial in Leland, Mississippi but I am not 100% sure.
 They are hardy in USDA Zones 9a-11.
 They started flowering by mid-summer and continued even after I put them in the house for the winter.
-They do make good houseplants, but you have to keep them away from children and pets as they are highly poison.
+They do make good houseplants, but you have to keep them away from children and pets as they are highly poisonous.
 Always wash your hands after you handle them…

 The tallest, on the left, was 38″ when this photo was taken.
 The middle plant measured 32″ and the smallest on the right measured 28″ tall.
 I was very proud of them and thought their flowers were AWESOME!
 I kept them inside during the winter as if I was living in Alaska.

 The Datura metel is native to Southwestern China.
 They are perennial in USDA Zones 9-10 and everywhere else they can easily be grown indoors through the winter.
 They prefer full sun but I grew mine in part shade.
 If you grew them in the ground, they prefer rich, well-drained soil with regular watering.
 If you grow from seed, start them 6-8 weeks before the last frost date.
 As they grow you will need to provide some support because they do have a tendency to sprawl a bit.